Twitter made its internet debut in 2006. Since then, it has quickly become one of the most popular social media networks.

 If you want to give context as to why you retweeted someone, you can do what is called a quote tweet.
 This means you retweet what someone else said with your own commentary attached.
 Adding your own commentary informs your followers as to why you thought a tweet was funny, meaningful, or important.

 Here’s an example of what it looks like to post a quote tweet.
-Instead of simply retweeting or resharing the original post, this user added a congratulations to the announcement of Godard Abel and Matt Gorniak rejoining the team at G2 Crowd.
+Instead of simply retweeting the announcement about our #G2Fireside Twitter Chat, I added a fun comment to add humor to the announcement.

 In addition to your newsfeed, Twitter offers its explore, or trending, page.
 When many people tweet or hashtag regarding the same subject, that subject then becomes a trending topic.